Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 \subsubsection{Advancements in Protein Structure Prediction and Analysis}

 The three-dimensional structure of a protein is crucial for its biological function, yet experimental determination is often slow and resource-intensive \cite{weissenow2022protein,becker2024learnmsa2,chen2024xtrimopglm}.
 AlphaFold2 \cite{skolnick2021alphafold} has transformed the field by achieving high accuracy in protein structure prediction.
 Still, these models depend on co-evolutionary information from MSAs (MSAs), which can create a computational bottleneck \cite{mcwhite2023leveraging}.
 The accuracy of these methods is limited when predicting structures for proteins that have only a small number of known.
 GenAI, particularly PLMs, shows that atomic-level structural information can be learned directly from protein sequences.
 This allows for quick, alignment-free structure prediction on an innovative scale \cite{lin2023evolutionary}.
+Similarly, ProteinBERT \cite{brandes2022proteinbert} improved downstream predictions for diverse tasks, such as secondary structure (74\% accuracy), stability (Spearman 0.76), and remote homology detection, demonstrating significant gains from gene oncology-based pretraining.

 Large-scale transformers trained on hundreds of millions of protein sequences have shown that implicit rules of folding and remain interactions can be captured through language modeling.
 ESM-2 and ESMFold exemplify this shift, predicting high-resolution structures using only learned embeddings \cite{lin2023evolutionary}.
 ESMFold achieves accuracy comparable to alignment-based pipelines while operating orders of magnitude faster, enabling the creation of the ESM Metagenomic Atlas, which now contains more than 600 million predicted structures and has dramatically expanded the known structural proteome.
 Other alignment-free methods highlight similar advantages.
 EMBER2 \cite{weissenow2022protein}, for instance, combines ProtT5 embeddings with a lightweight convolutional network to predict inter-remains distances, achieving Matthews correlation coefficients near 0.30 and template modeling scores of 0.50 on CASP12–14 benchmarks, while running far faster than MSA-based approaches.